AlibabaCloudDocs/backbonenet/intl.en-US/User Guide/Bandwidth package/Manage bandwidth packages.md

 To buy a bandwidth package, complete these steps:

-1. Log on to the [CEN console](https://partners-intl.console.aliyun.com/#/cbn).
+1. Log on to the [CEN console](https://cen.console.aliyun.com).
-2. Click the ID of the target cloud enterprise instance.
+2. Click the ID of the target CEN instance.
-3. On the Bandwidth Packages page, click **Bandwidth Packages**, and then click **Buy Bandwidth Package \(Subscription\)**.
+3. On the displayed page, click the Bandwidth Packages tab and then click **Buy Bandwidth Package \(Subscription\)**.
 4. Configure the bandwidth package according to the following information:

     |Configuration|Description|
     |:------------|:----------|
     |**Cloud Enterprise Network**|Select the CEN instance that requires a bandwidth package.|
     |**Areas**|Select the areas to connect.|
-    |**Bandwidth**|Select the bandwidth of the bandwidth package.**Note:** The interconnection area cannot be modified after the bandwidth package is created.
+    |**Bandwidth**|Select the bandwidth of the bandwidth package. **Note:** The interconnection area cannot be modified after the bandwidth package is created.

  |
     |**Bandwidth Package Name**|Enter the name of the bandwidth package.|

-## Unbind bandwidth package {#section_phj_pz3_tdb .section}
+## Unbind a bandwidth package {#section_phj_pz3_tdb .section}

-You can unbind bandwidth packets from an instance of cloud enterprise network, this bandwidth package can then be bound to other cloud Enterprise Network instances.
+You can unbind a bandwidth package from a CEN instance.
+This bandwidth package can then be bound to other CEN instances.

 **Note:**

--   Before deleting a bandwidth package, delete region connections using the bandwidth package.
+-   Before you delete a bandwidth package, delete region connections using the bandwidth package.
 -   The bandwidth package is still charged even if it is unbound from a CEN instance.
 To avoid additional charges, open a ticket to delete the bandwidth package.

 To unbind a bandwidth package, complete these steps:

-1. Log on to the [CEN console](https://partners-intl.console.aliyun.com/#/cbn).
+1. Log on to the [CEN console](https://cen.console.aliyun.com).
-2. Click the ID of the target cloud enterprise instance.
+2. Click the ID of the target CEN instance.
-3. On the CEN page, click **Bandwidth Packages**.
+3. On the displayed page, click the **Bandwidth Packages** tab.
-4. Click the **Unbind** option under the **Action** column of the target bandwidth package.
+4. Locate the target bandwidth package and click **Unbind** in the **Actions** column.
-5. In the displayed dialog, click **Confirm**.
+5. In the displayed dialog box, click **OK**.

-## Bind bandwidth package {#section_btf_m1j_tdb .section}
+## Bind a bandwidth package {#section_btf_m1j_tdb .section}

 You can bind an unbound bandwidth package to another CEN instance.

 To bind a bandwidth package, complete these steps:

 1. Log on to the [CEN console](http://cen.console.aliyun.com/).
-2. Click the ID of the target cloud enterprise instance.
+2. Click the ID of the target CEN instance.
-3. On the CEN page, click the **Bandwidth Packages** tab.
+3. On the displayed page, click the **Bandwidth Packages** tab.
-4. Click the **Bind** option under the **Action** column of the target bandwidth package.
+4. Locate the target bandwidth package and click **Bind** in the **Actions** column.
-5. In the displayed dialog, click **Confirm**.
+5. In the displayed dialog box, click **OK**.

 ## Modify bandwidth {#section_gg4_z1j_tdb .section}